 Ella Tree House Pearl – We love hotels that have a bit of character and you can’t get more characterful than this place.
 The owner built the place himself and people love the views, the rooms and the secret bathroom???
 It looks amazing.
 Click here to see the latest prices.

+We hope this has give you some ideas on What to do in Ella.
 Ella is a special little town that you should definitely include in your Sri Lanka itinerary.
 The train journey alone is worth the trip but the treks, people and general vibe of the place are also good enough reasons.